-Is it a question of price, speed, convenience, or of cargo safety?
-These are the questions shippers and forwarders consider when determining the choice between air and sea for freight transportation.
+Is it a question of price, speed, convenience, or cargo safety?
+These are the questions shippers and forwarders consider when choosing air and sea for freight transportation.

 - Type of cargo

 - Time sensitivity